Pine Pass

 The Pine Pass, in the Hart Ranges of the Northern Rockies of British Columbia, connects the Peace Country of the province's Northeastern Interior.
 Highway 97 and the Canadian National Railway (CNR) (formerly BC Rail network) traverse this mountain pass, which is the location of the Bijoux Falls Provincial Park, the Pine Le Moray Provincial Park, and the Powder King Mountain Resort at Azouzetta Lake.

 Transportation

 Azouzetta Lake is a scheduled stop for BC Bus North.
-During the ski season, the PK Express Bus runs Saturday and Sunday from Prince George and Mackenzie.
-It also runs every Saturday & Sunday from Grande Prairie.

 History

 Discovery

 Informed by First Nations guides, a deserter from the Simon Fraser party crossed the pass in 1806.
 In attempts from the east in 1873 and west in 1875, surveyors Charles Horetzky and Alfred Richard Cecil Selwyn, respectively, failed to rediscover the pass.
 Joseph Hunter was successful from the west in 1877, and George Dawson crossed with a pack train of over 90 horses and mules in 1879.